What it means to be an employer

-If you hire a caregiver, housecleaner, nanny or other domestic worker in your home, then you are considered an employer.
+If you hire a caregiver, housecleaner, nanny or other domestic worker in your home, whether once a month or full-time, then you are considered an employer.

 As an employer, you are responsible for ensuring that you treat your employees in accordance with local, state and federal labor laws.

 Below you will find resources to help you make sure you’re getting the best out of your domestic work relationship: